-If you have a pet, we expect you to look after them and make sure they don't cause a nuisance to other people or damage property.
+We will usually agree to a pet, but we expect you to look after them and make sure they don't cause a nuisance to other people or damage property.
 This includes preventing excessive dog barking and picking up and disposing of dog waste responsibly.
 If we receive complaints, we can withdraw our permission.